 The menu focus on Japanese snacks such as okonomiyaki (typical Japanese pancakes stuffed with seafood and bacon, onion, ginger, nori seaweed, egg yolk and Japanese mayonnaise); marinated mackerel and the famous salmon tataki.

-This restaurant has 20 seats, so make sure to book your spot.
-The average price is €30/person, but four lunch menus are available ranging from €10 to €21.
+This restaurant has 20 seats, so make sure to book your table.
+The average price is €30/person, but lunch menus are available ranging from €10 to €21.

 How to get there: both the Guindais’ funicular and the famous São Bento station are 10min walking distance.

 by Amass.
 Cook.

 Terminal 4450 is surely one of the best restaurants in Porto and is located out of the tourist route, inside the maritime port of Leixões.

 Those who go to Terminal 4450, go for the meat: the beef ribeye makes the restaurant’s fame.

 This great piece of meat weighs around 1 kg, is seasoned to perfection and accompanied by a choice of 3 worthy side dishes, such as onion rings, grilled portobello mushrooms, and esparregado.
 For 38€, the fest is enough for 3 people, or even 4, if shy with meat.

 The menu extends to other cuts such as the T-bone, tenderloin, or Black Angus, and it has a kid’s menu.